rkapl123/DBAddin/docs/DBFuncs.md

 <pre lang="vb">DBString(ParameterList)</pre>

-This builds a Database compliant string (quoted) from the open ended parameter list given in the argument.
+This builds a Database compliant string (quoted using single quotes) from the open ended parameter list given in the argument.
 This can also be used to easily build wildcards into the String, like

 <pre lang="vb">DBString("_",E1,"%")</pre>

 When E1 contains "test", this results in '\_test%', thus matching in a like clause the strings 'stestString', 'atestAnotherString', etc.

+#### PQString

+<pre lang="vb">PQString(ParameterList)</pre>

+This builds a Powerquery compliant string (quoted using double quotes) from the open ended parameter list given in the argument.

+<pre lang="vb">PQString("a ",E1)</pre>

+When E1 contains "test", this results in 'a test'.

 #### DBDate